9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

-You could make the argument that Hollywood Studios has moved to the top spot, even over Magic Kingdom – an idea that would have been considered blasphemous even five years ago.
+You could make the argument that Hollywood Studios has moved to the top spot, even over Magic Kingdom.

 The Magic Kingdom still leads on nostalgia and quantity of attractions, but you could certainly argue that there are more “can’t miss” experiences at Hollywood Studios than at any other park in Orlando.